CrumrineCoder/VotingApp/README.md

 4. Reworking routing depending on how I want the flow of the site to change

 4a.
-Validating that the user has voted / the poll creator has allowed users to see the results before voting [In Progress]
+Validating that the user has voted / the poll creator has allowed users to see the results before voting [DONE]

 4b.
 Return to questions screen on the Results page